llogiq/llogiq.github.io/_drafts/why_use_tools.md

     public Bar frob(Bar bar) { ... }
 ```

 That said, documentation tools, when used correctly can be amazingly useful, especially for libraries, which aren't complete without good documentation.
 Since documentation is a creative process (like writing a book), the tools cannot protect you from doing a bad job of it.
 Projecting failure to write meaningful documentation on the tools used to generate a browseable (or printable, or ...) version is just being dishonest with oneself.
+Good tools will provide links to related information, allow keyword search within documentation, source highlighting for examples and more.

 ### Testing